MarkvanMents/docs/content/refguide/moving-from-7-to-8.md

----
-title: "Moving from Desktop Modeler Version 7 to Studio Pro 8"
-category: "General Info"
-menu_order: 20
-description: "Provides details on updating your project from Desktop Modeler version 7 to Studio Pro version 8 , including sections on converting your project and deprecated features."
+# Moving from Desktop Modeler Version 7 to Studio Pro 8
-tags: ["studio pro"]
----

 ## 1 Introduction